openshift/enhancements/enhancements/update/update-status-api.md

 ## Upgrade / Downgrade Strategy

+The USC will be updated by the CVO very early in the update process, immediately after CVO updates itself.
+The initial update into a version that first has the feature enabled will simply result in the installation of the `UpdateStatus` CRD and deploying the USC, which will then create the `UpdateStatus` singleton CR and start to manage it.
+Further updates will redeploy USC, so the CR is briefly unmanaged, which practically should not cause problems.
+The API will still be available, just briefly contain possibly stale data.

 ## Version Skew Strategy

+There are two sources of skew:

+1. Updated USC needs to monitor resources of potentially old version CRDs managed by old version controllers.
+This should not cause problems as CRDs are updated early in the process.
+2. `oc` needs to be able to process and display `UpdateStatus` resources for OCP versions following the version skew policy. `oc adm upgrade status` of version 4.x must gracefully handle `UpdateStatus` resources from 4.x-1, 4.x and 4.x+1.

 ## Operational Aspects of API Extensions

 ## Support Procedures

 ## Alternatives

+### CLI

+We could continue improving the oc adm upgrade status CLI command we prototyped for 4.16, placing all analysis logic into the oc  client.
+This approach even has a significant advantage of being able to run the most recent code against older version clusters.
+The downside is that without a component continuously running in the cluster, the CLI invocation always only sees the current snapshot of the system state and is unable to implement some desirable features such as knowing when certain states started or stopped occurring.
+Additionally, the business case for the feature is to enable multiple UXes (oc, web console, OCM) to report the core platform status/health, so implementing advanced logic in one of the clients would not provide any benefit to the others.

+### OLM Operator

+USC could be an optional operator delivered via OLM together with the `UpdateStatus` CRD.
+This means nobody pays any complexity or operations costs unless they explicitly opt-in through installing the optional operator.
+Disadvantage of this approach is that the update is still a core functionality of the platform, realized by platform code through platform-managed resources.
+To be able to report platform update status/health, either the operator would need to contain all analysis logic (essentially locking the architecture into the state proposed here) but the platform would still need to be modified to expose necessary information.

+Explicit installation would likely hamper the feature adoption.
+Many admins would likely require the feature only after they encounter an issue during the update, without previously installing the operator.

+Lastly, maintaining such an optional operator would be quite difficult, because it would need to support multiple platform versions somehow.
+It is also unclear how we would treat form factors such as HyperShift.

+### CVO
+In standalone OCP, the CVO is the component that manages the overall process of updating a cluster, and it contains some form of status/health reporting through its ClusterOperator-like status `Progressing`/`Failing` conditions.
+CVO could be extended with the functionality proposed for the USC.
+This would be suboptimal for HyperShift where CVO does not manage updates.
+Additionally, CVO is a complex, hard to maintain component already (it is an old-school operator where individual controllers are implemented directly, without utilizing controller library code from library-go), and extending it with new functionality would only increase its complexity.

+### Cluster Health API instead of Update Status API

+TODO

 ## Infrastructure Needed [optional]

 N/A